 It is very important to clean celery to avoid harmful bacteria to grow and come in contact with your food.
 Back in my commercial kitchen days, the food inspector would head directly to the tuna or chicken salads first to test for bacteria, as celery was the usually the main culprit for higher counts.

 - Trim the top and bottom of the stalk and rinse under tap water.

 - Chop your celery.
 If you’re using it in a stew like this, the pieces should be about 1/4″ thick.
 If you’re using celery with a dip, a good size would be approximately 3″ or the size of your middle finger.

 - Boil a pot of water, add your celery to a small strainer and dip the celery into the water (this is called blanching) leaving it in there for approximately 2 minutes.

 - Remove the celery and then shock it in a bowl of cold water and ice (this is called an ice bath) to stop the heating process and return the celery to it’s crunchy state.

-This recipe does take a bit longer to cook, but my family loves this recipe for Italian Beef Stew.
-It’s perfect for those cold Winter days. ~Enjoy!
+This recipe for Italian Beef Stew does take a bit longer to cook, but my family loves this recipe and it’s perfect for those cold Winter days. ~Enjoy!